-April Alvarez serves as Coordinator for the School of Letters.
+April Alvarez serves as Administrator for the School of Letters.
 She worked previously in Sewanee's Alumni Office.
 A native of North Carolina, she holds a BA in English and Journalism from The University of North Carolina at Chapel Hill.
 April is currently enrolled in the School of Letters.
 She worked in DC for a short decade for the National Geographic Society before moving to Sewanee, where she lives with her husband, photographer Stephen Alvarez, and two children.

 Dick Hall has taught ninth-grade and eleventh-grade English at the Lovett School in Atlanta, Georgia, for more than 35 years.
 During that tenure he has served as English department head, upper-school principal, and assistant headmaster.
 He co-developed Lovett’s American Studies curriculum, uniting the study of American literature with that of history, art, and music.
 Dick Hall received his B.A. from Eckerd College and his MA and PhD degrees in American Literature from Emory University.

 Ferd Hauslein, who earned his MFA from the School of Letters in 2011, is Director, President, and Chief Executive Officer of International Security, Inc, a global company based in Dallas, Texas.
 Prior to assuming this post he held executive positions in several other American companies, including Sun Industries and Neiman Marcus.
 Holder of the B.A. from The College of William and Mary and the MBA from The George Washington University, he serves on governing boards at both institutions.
 Mr. Hauslein served in the United States Marine Corps from 1967 to 1970.